mathieucarbou/MycilaWebSerial/frontend/README.md

 pnpm build
 ```

-The `finalize.js` will compress and html and generate a new `WebSerialWebPage.h` in `../src` floder automatically.
+The `finalize.js` will compress and html and generate a new `WebSerialLiteWebPage.h` in `../src` floder automatically.

 Then you can rebuild your program, the new page ought be embedded in the firmware as expected.